-Test Driving Voice of the Customer Surveys in Dynamics CRM Online
+Test Driving Voice of the Customer Surveys in Microsoft Dynamics

 With the arrival of CRM 2016, Microsoft Dynamics CRM Online customers have access to a new survey tool for gathering client feedback and opinions.